codemagic-ci-cd/codemagic-docs/content/partials/app-preview-builds.md

 When the simulator is ready for use, you'll see the URL to access the simulator printed in the logs under the "Running iOS simulator" step as well as a link to open the simulator on the left panel of the build overview page.
 The simulator session remains active for a maximum of **20 minutes** or until you cancel the build.

-As the session ends, the virtual machine running the build is wiped clean and destroyed.
+Once the session ends, the virtual machine running the build is wiped clean and destroyed.

 ## Build minutes usage